morphed

 Nano Banana vs. Midjourney: Midjourney produces more artistic, magazine-ready images but fights your instructions.
 It adds stylization you did not ask for.
 For product shots, headshots, and anything where accuracy matters more than artistic interpretation, Nano Banana follows your brief more faithfully.

 Nano Banana vs. Flux: Flux matches Nano Banana on photorealism and runs faster, but requires technical setup for local use.
-Nano Banana is available through Morphed with zero configuration.
+Nano Banana is available through Morphed with zero configuration and adds web-grounded generation that Flux lacks.

-Nano Banana vs. DALL-E / GPT Image: DALL-E understands conversational prompts better but produces more "synthetic" looking output.
+Nano Banana vs. GPT Image (DALL-E): GPT Image understands conversational prompts better but produces more "synthetic" looking output.
 Nano Banana delivers more photographic realism, especially in skin texture and lighting.

-The real answer from Reddit: Most experienced creators use 2-3 tools depending on the task.
-On Morphed, you can access Nano Banana alongside other models in one workspace — pick the right model for each shot without managing multiple subscriptions.
+The practical answer: Most experienced creators use 2-3 models depending on the task.
+On Morphed, you can access Nano Banana alongside Flux, Midjourney, and other models in one workspace.

 Frequently Asked Questions

-What is the best way to write Nano Banana prompts?
+What is the best way to write prompts for Nano Banana?

 Follow the five-layer structure: subject, action/setting, style, lighting, technical parameters.
-Lead with your most important element (word order affects visual priority), limit adjectives to five, and always specify lighting.
+Lead with your most important element because word order affects visual priority.
+Limit adjectives to five.
 Write like you are briefing a photographer, not filing search tags.
+A well-structured 30-word prompt outperforms an unfocused 100-word one.

-Can I use Nano Banana for commercial projects?
+Can I use Nano Banana images for commercial projects?

 Yes.
 Images generated with Nano Banana on platforms like Morphed can be used for commercial purposes including marketing materials, social media content, product listings, and client projects.
 Always check the specific terms of the platform you are using.

-What is the difference between Nano Banana and Nano Banana 2?
+What changed between the original model, Pro, and Nano Banana 2?

 Three common causes: missing lighting specification (add "soft studio lighting from the left"), no imperfections (add "visible skin pores" or "slight film grain"), and empty adjectives instead of specific details.
 Replace "beautiful portrait" with "portrait with Rembrandt lighting, visible skin texture, natural expression."

-Do Nano Banana prompts work on other AI platforms?
+Do these prompts work on other AI platforms?

-How do I get consistent characters across multiple Nano Banana images?
+How do I keep the same character across multiple images?